timlee66/meta-openbmc-nuvoton-addon/README.md

 * 2018.07.23 First release Remote-KVM
 * 2018.08.02 First release SOL
 * 2018.08.07 Modify Readme.md for adding description about SOL How to use
+* 2018.08.13 Update vcd and ece patch, rename remote-kvm to obmc-ikvm